-The Whistleblowing Officer at Alert is the Director of Finance & Operations.
+The Whistleblowing Officer at Alert is the Director of Global Delivery.
 You can contact them in any of the following ways:

-- Write to: Director of Finance & Operations, International Alert, 346 Clapham Road, London, SW9 9AP, UK.
+- Write to: Director of Global Delivery, International Alert, Offley Works 1 Pickle Mews, Oval, London, SW9 0FJ, UK.
 Write 'Private and confidential' on your envelope. - Telephone: +44 (0)20 7627 6857.
-You can leave a voicemail message 24-hours a day.
-Only the Director of Finance & Operations can pick up the messages left. - Email: whistleblowing@international-Alert.org.
+You can leave a voicemail message 24 hours a day, to be accessed by the Director of Global Delivery. - Email concerns@international-Alert.org.
+This email is accessed only by the Director of Global Delivery, the Executive Director and the Head of HR.